-- Read modification options are applied.
-This includes adapter removal, quality trimming, read name modifications etc. - 2.
+- 1. Read modification options are applied.
+This includes adapter removal, quality trimming, read name modifications etc. The order in which they are applied is the order in which they are listed in the help shown by cutadapt --help under the "Additional read modifications" heading.
+Adapter trimming itself does not appear in that list and is done after quality trimming and before N-end trimming (--trim-N). - 2.
 Filtering options are applied, such as removal of too short or untrimmed reads.
-Some of the filters also allow to redirect a read to a separate output file. - 3.
+Some of the filters also allow to redirect a read to a separate output file.
+The filters are applied in the order in which they are listed in the help shown by cutadapt --help under the "Filtering of processed reads" heading. - 3.
 If the read has passed all the filters, it is written to the output file.